codemis/SGCC6/SGCC-README.md

 This is the iOS 7 version of the [SGCC](https://itunes.apple.com/us/app/sgcc/id449459787?mt=8) app.
 Under development.

-Note: JSON must NOT be cached!
+Note: JSON must NOT be cached!!

 To Do: